Chicken/Auth/BlueMap/Chat/README.md

 If `read-auth` is `true`, chat is only visible to logged-in users.
 If `read-only` is `true`, users can not send any messages from web.

+`max-message-count` is amount of messages the web app stores in history.
+`web-chat-prefix` is the prefix for messages sent from the web app.

 ## Endpoints

 *This section is only relevant for advanced usage.*